Current Deakin Students

 In all categories of admission, selection is based primarily on academic merit as indicated by an applicant's previous academic record.

-The minimum entry requirement to this course is completion of a three year Bachelor degree or Postgraduate degree in a related discipline from an approved university or other educational institution OR completion of Bachelor Degree in any discipline PLUS three years relevant work experience.
+The minimum entry requirement to this course is completion of a three year Bachelor degree or Postgraduate degree in a related discipline from an approved university or other educational institution OR completion of Bachelor Degree in any discipline PLUS two years of relevant work experience.

 International students must also meet the English language requirements.